KristianOellegaard/django-hvad/docs/public/queryset.rst

 * :meth:`nani.manager.TranslationQueryset.update` (only if both translated and untranslated fields are updated at once)

-:meth:`nani.manager.TranslationQueryset.get_or_create` runs 1 query if the
-object exists, 3 queries if the object does not exist in this language, but in another language and 4 queries if the object does not exist at all.
+:meth:`nani.manager.TranslationQueryset.get_or_create` runs one query if the object exists, three queries if the object does not exist in this language, but in another language and four queries if the object does not exist at all.
 It will return ``True`` for created if either the shared or translated instance was created.

 New methods